PieterNatanael/YapCam-Speak-Like-a-Pro/README.md

 # Privacy Policy

-YapCam: Speak Like a Pro
+YapCam: Say It On Camera
 Last updated: April 11, 2026

 ## Overview

-YapCam: Speak Like a Pro ("the App") is a teleprompter and video recording app.
+YapCam: Say It On Camera ("the App") is a teleprompter and video recording app.
 We are committed to protecting your privacy.
 This policy explains what data the App accesses and how it is used.